In this section

 You may also be offered some talking therapy.
 This could be with the consultant or a psychologist or psychotherapist.
 If you have not been offered talking therapy, you could talk to your family doctor about the possibility of this.

 When you are first told you have NEAD, you may find it difficult to accept the diagnosis.
 So you may also feel reluctant to take up any suggestions about treatment.
 When you are ready though, it may be really useful to think carefully about any treatment choices.

 Here is a useful message from the health professionals who wrote the non-epileptic attacks website below.

 You didn’t bring the attacks on, but you can help yourself to get better.

-Below are the details for two websites, which give much more detailed and expert information on NEAD.
-Both these websites are written by, or with the support of health professionals who specialise in NEAD.
+Below are the details for a website and a Facebook page.
+The website gives much more detailed and expert information on NEAD.
+The website is written by, or with the support of health professionals who specialise in NEAD.

 As well as a wide range of information, the website includes a leaflet which you can download.
 You are also invited to send in your account of life with NEAD.

 This resource is freely available as part of Epilepsy Action’s commitment to improving life for all those affected by epilepsy.